 2.3.1.
 Depressive symptoms

-Depressive symptoms were assessed using the Korean version of the Hamilton Depression Rating Scale (HDRS), a 17-item clinician-administered instrument that evaluates depressive symptoms experienced over the past week [26,27].
-The total score ranges from 0 to 52, with higher scores indicating severer depressive symptoms.
-As item 3 of HDRS explores suicide, the total score excluding item 3 score were also used for analysis.
+Depressive symptoms were assessed using the Korean version of the 17-item Hamilton Depression Rating Scale (HDRS), a clinician-administered instrument designed to evaluate depressive symptoms experienced over the preceding week [26,27].
+The total score ranges from 0 to 52, with higher scores indicating greater symptom severity.
+Because item 3 of the HDRS evaluates suicidality, total scores excluding item 3 were also calculated and used in the analyses.

 2.3.2.
 PTSD symptoms

-The Korean version of the Impact of Event Scale-Revised (IES-R) was used to assess posttraumatic stress symptom severity over the past seven days [28,29].
-This self-report questionnaire consists of 22 items, each rated on a scale from 0 to 4.
-The IES-R has three subscales: intrusion (e.g., thoughts or feelings about the traumatic event arising without conscious effort, dissociative experiences) with 8 items, avoidance (e.g., the tendency to avoid thoughts or reminders of the traumatic event) with 8 items, and hyperarousal (e.g., exaggerated startle response, hypervigilance, anger) with 6 items.
-The total score ranges from 0 to 88, with higher scores indicating greater distress.
+Posttraumatic stress symptom severity over the past seven days was assessed using the Korean version of the Impact of Event Scale-Revised (IES-R) [28,29].
+This 22-item self-report measure uses a 5-point Likert scale (0–4) to assess subjective distress caused by traumatic events.
+The IES-R comprises three subscales: intrusion (8 items; e.g., involuntary thoughts or dissociative re-experiencing), avoidance (8 items; e.g., efforts to evade trauma-related thoughts or cues), and hyperarousal (6 items; e.g., hypervigilance, anger, exaggerated startle response).
+The total score ranges from 0 to 88, with higher scores reflecting greater overall distress.

 2.3.3.
 Suicidal ideation

-Suicidal ideation was assessed using item 9 of the Beck Depression Inventory-Ⅱ (BDI-Ⅱ), a 21-item self-report questionnaire measuring the severity of depressive symptoms [30,31].
-Each item is rated from 0 to 3, with higher scores indicating greater depression.
-Item 9 of the BDI-Ⅱ assesses suicidal ideation with four choices: 0 = I don’t have any thoughts of killing myself, 1 = I have thoughts of killing myself, but I would not carry them out, 2 = I would like to kill myself, 3 = I would kill myself if I had the chance.
-Higher scores on this item indicate greater severity of suicidal ideation.
-Although the HDRS includes a suicide-related item, it differs from item 9 of the BDI in that it captures overall suicidality, encompassing suicidal gesture or actual attempt.
-To ensure alignment with this study’s specific focus on suicidal ideation, the BDI rather than the HDRS was used to assess suicidal ideation.
+Suicidal ideation was assessed using item 9 of the Beck Depression Inventory-II (BDI-II), a 21-item self-report instrument that measures depressive symptom severity over the past two weeks [30,31].
+Each item is scored from 0 to 3, with higher scores denoting greater symptom burden.
+Item 9 specifically evaluates suicidal ideation, with response options ranging from 0 (“I don’t have any thoughts of killing myself”) to 3 (“I would kill myself if I had the chance”).
+Although the HDRS includes a suicidality item, it encompasses a broader spectrum of behaviors (e.g., gestures or attempts) and thus differs in scope.
+Given the present study’s focus on ideation rather than behavior, item 9 of the BDI-II was selected as the primary measure of suicidal ideation.

 2.4.
 Statistical analysis

-Statistical analyses were performed using SPSS version 29.0.
-Analysis of covariance (ANCOVA) was used to compare clinical symptoms between different trauma type groups after controlling for age and sex.
-If the assumption of homogeneity of variance among groups was not satisfied, the Quade [32] nonparametric method was employed.
-Correlation between clinical symptoms were assessed using the Pearson correlation analysis.
-Age and sex were included in regression analyses as covariates.
-To examine the moderating effects of total PTSD symptoms and its three subscales on the association between depression and suicidal ideation, two sets of hierarchical regression analyses were conducted.
-For each analysis, covariates, HDRS score, and IES-R score (total, intrusion, avoidance, or hyperarousal) were entered in the first step.
-Then, an interaction term for HDRS and IES-R scores was added in the second step of the regression model.
-Additionally, the moderating effects of PTSD symptoms on the association between depression and suicidal ideation were examined separately for each trauma type groups.
-When the interaction term was significant, simple slope analyses were conducted to identify how the effects of depression on suicidal ideation varied depending on the level of PTSD symptoms.
-All continuous variables included in the regression model were mean-centered before analysis to prevent multicollinearity given the high correlations.
+All statistical analyses were conducted using SPSS version 29.0 (IBM Corp., Armonk, NY, USA).
+Analysis of covariance (ANCOVA) was used to compare clinical symptom severity across trauma type groups, adjusting for age and sex.
+When the assumption of homogeneity of variances was violated, the Quade nonparametric method was applied [32].
+Pearson correlation analyses were used to assess relationships among clinical symptom variables.
+Age and sex were included as covariates in all regression models.
+To evaluate the moderating effects of PTSD symptom severity—both overall and across the three subscales—on the relationship between depression and suicidal ideation, two sets of hierarchical regression analyses were performed.
+In each model, age, sex, HDRS score, and the IES-R score (total or one of the subscale scores: intrusion, avoidance, or hyperarousal) were entered in the first step.
+The interaction term between HDRS and IES-R scores was then entered in the second step to test for moderation.
+Additional analyses stratified by trauma type group were conducted to further examine the moderating role of PTSD symptoms.
+When significant interaction effects were observed, simple slope analyses were carried out to clarify how the association between depression and suicidal ideation varied by the level of PTSD symptoms.
+All continuous predictors were mean-centered prior to inclusion in the regression models to minimize multicollinearity due to high intercorrelations.

 3. Results